nuwave/lighthouse/docs/5/eloquent/complex-where-conditions.md

 Note that the operator defaults to `EQ` (`=`) if not given, so you could also omit it from the previous example and get the same result.

-The following query gets actors over age 37 who either have red hair or are at least 150cm:
+The following query gets actors over age 37 who either have red hair or are at least 150 cm:

 ```graphql
 {